njniranjan/genai-projects/projects/02-document-qa-rag/README.md

 # Project 2: Document Q&A with RAG

 ## Overview
-This project implements a **Retrieval-Augmented Generation (RAG)** system that allows users to upload PDFs (books, reports, research papers, etc.) and ask natural language questions about their content.
+A Retrieval-Augmented Generation (RAG) system that allows users to upload PDFs and ask natural language questions about their content.

-The system retrieves relevant sections from the document and generates accurate, cited answers.
+The system retrieves relevant sections and generates accurate answers.

 ## Features
 - Loads and processes PDF documents
-- Splits content into manageable chunks
+- Splits content into chunks
-- Creates vector embeddings using free Hugging Face models
+- Creates embeddings using free Hugging Face models
-- Stores embeddings in ChromaDB (local vector store)
+- Stores in local Chroma vector database
-- Retrieves relevant context and generates answers
+- Interactive Gradio UI for chatting with the document
-- Built entirely with free, open-source tools
+- Tested with "Atomic Habits" book

 ## Tech Stack
-- **LangChain** – Framework for RAG pipeline
-- **ChromaDB** – Local vector database
+- LangChain
+- ChromaDB
-- **Hugging Face sentence-transformers** – Free embeddings
+- Hugging Face sentence-transformers
-- **PyPDFLoader** – PDF parsing
+- Gradio (interactive UI)
-- Python + Jupyter Notebook
+- Python + Jupyter

 ## How It Works
-1. Load PDF document
+1. Load PDF
 2. Split into chunks
-3. Create embeddings and store in vector database
+3. Create embeddings and store in vector store
-4. Retrieve relevant chunks for a user question
+4. Retrieve relevant chunks for user question
-5. Generate answer using context (tested with Grok)
+5. Generate answer using context

-## Example Usage

-**Question:** What are the 4 laws of behavior change in Atomic Habits?

-**Answer:**
-1. Make it obvious
-2. Make it attractive
-3. Make it easy
-4. Make it satisfying

-(The system retrieves relevant sections from the book and generates the answer.)

-## How to Run
+## Demo
-1. Place your PDF in the project folder
-2. Update the `pdf_path` in the notebook
-3. Run the cells sequentially
-4. Ask questions using the `ask_question()` function
+Run the notebook and launch the Gradio interface to chat with the document.

+## Key Learnings
+- How RAG improves accuracy over plain prompting
+- Importance of chunk size and overlap
+- Building interactive demos with Gradio

 ## Future Improvements
 - Add source citations with page numbers
-- Add Gradio UI for interactive chat
 - Support multiple documents
 - Add evaluation using RAGAS
-- Deploy as a web app on Hugging Face Spaces
+- Deploy as web app on Hugging Face Spaces

 ## Author
 Niranjan
+MSc Business Analytics
 Building practical GenAI tools

 **Date**: July 2026